davideimola/myInterpreter/README.md

 ## Examination text

-Build an imperative and functional interpreter with OCaml, with those feature:
+Build an imperative and functional interpreter with OCaml, with those features:

-- Insert the type String on the language and some other functions. (ex: length, concat, ...)
+- Insert the String type in the language and some other functions. (ex: length, concat, ...)
 - Implement the reflect command. (ex: eval() in JavaScript)

 ## Quick start